جامعة النجاح الوطنية

 3

-This course is a practical course.
-It is designed to provide a historical study of mosaic in various ages and times and the techniques of its manufacturing.
-It also aims at introducing and training students in the use of mosaic tools and raw materials.
-In this course, students will be asked to carry out some projects in mosaic by using color paper.
-In addition, students will learn the techniques of using stones, marbles, and other works in mosaic production
+This course is a practical course. it is designed to provide a historical study of mosaic in various ages and times and the techniques of its manufacturing. it also aims at introducing and training students in the use of mosaic tools and raw materials. in this course, students will be asked to carry out some projects in mosaic by using color paper. in addition, students will learn the techniques of using stones, marbles, and other works in mosaic production

 3